pranavraj575/jacorl/README.md

 ## Installation

+Note: all commands to run for installation should be on this page, with the exception of step 1 (installing ROS).
+The hyperlinks are just for more information/if any errors occur

 WARNING: THIS DOES NOT WORK WITH CONDA! deactivate it or uninstall it first

 #### 1. Install [ROS](http://wiki.ros.org/ROS/Installation) (if it is not already installed)